 |Wasting syndrome caused by HIV|

 Various findings on physical examination may suggest coexisting HIV infection.
 Examination of the skin can be particularly revealing.
-Seborrheic dermatitis or molluscum contagiosum are common in early disease, as is psoriasis.
-Oral candidiasis and oral hairy leukoplakia can be seen, typically with CD4+ counts <500 cells/mm3.
-Generalized lymphadenopathy is common.
+Seborrheic dermatitis or molluscum contagiosum are common in early disease as is psoriasis.
+Oral candidiasis can be seen typically with CD4+ counts below 200 cells/mm3.15 Generalized lymphadenopathy is common.
 Recurrent or severe lesions of herpes simplex virus may be indicative of underlying HIV infection.
-Neurologic findings such as unexplained peripheral neuropathy or dementia are suggestive.
+Neurologic findings such as unexplained peripheral neuropathy or dementia are also suggestive.